matthew-pisano/ImageCrypt/README.md

 icrypt decode <input_image> < -o output_text> [-e encoding] [-k key_file] [-b bit_width]
 ```

+## Text Preprocessing and Postprocessing

+To ensure that non-ASCII text can be losslessly encoded to and decoded from images, base64 encoding is used to encode the text before it undergoes any obfuscation or is inserted into the image.
+The text is decoded after it undergoes any de-obfuscation or is extracted from the image.

 ## Image Encoding

 Text is encoded into an image by inserting noise into the image.
 The noise is generated based off of the text to be encoded and an optional key file.
-If a key file is given, the raw text will first be encoded using the key before being encoded into the image.
+If a key file is given, the raw text will first be obfuscated using the key before being encoded into the image.
 This encoding can only be performed on a 4-channel image (RGBA); if a three-channel image is given, the image will be converted to a four-channel image by adding an alpha channel.

 ### Noise Generation